Raziz1/Googlemini_Arduino/README.md

 * There is an extra box for whatever other API you want to scrape.
 Some APIs I would recommend:
   * [Api-Sports](https://dashboard.api-football.com/)
   * [GNews API](https://gnews.io/)
+  * Here is a tutorial for making [HTTPS requests](https://circuits4you.com/2019/01/10/esp8266-nodemcu-https-secured-get-request/)

 ## Schematics ⚡
 <p>